 If you are looking for ways to give your hunt an extra boost, we’ve found four cool ideas that you can implement for this year’s event.

-3. An Easter Journey– How about taking the families that attend your Easter egg hunt on an amazing journey?
+How about taking the families that attend your Easter egg hunt on an amazing journey?
 This is a step-by-step guide to taking your attendees on an adventure they will never forget.
-Families will travel back in time to experience Jesus with multisensory activities.
+As guests visit each station, they’ll discover the powerful emotions and sacrifice of Jesus’ last days on earth—and experience the joy of His resurrection!